 We are very grateful to Aram Pan of the DPRK 360 project for allowing us to showcase his amazing 360 degree panoramas at many of these sites across the country, giving potential customers a great overview of what to expect!
 To view the panorama, please click on the DPRK 360 logo next to the attraction name.
 It looks like this:

 The capital of the DPRK and its political, economic and cultural heart.
 Housing around 2 million people, it is a city of monumental architecture and strong political symbolism, hosting many of the country’s flagship projects.
 It is also a verdant, green city with wide open boulevards, parks and leisure grounds.
 Pyongyang has by far the most places of interest in the country and therefore all tours will generally spend several days there.
 It is currently experiencing something of a construction boom and there has been a large increase in recent years of sites opening to tourists.

-For more information on the sights of Pyongyang, please click here
+Click here for more information on the sights of Pyongyang

 Kaesong and the DMZ

 The ancient Koryo dynasty capital of Korea, Kaesong is a designated UNESCO World Heritage Site containing numerous historic examples of 10th – 14th century architecture.
 Just south of the city is Panmunjom, the de-militarised zone or DMZ as it is commonly known, where the painful realities of the division of the Korean peninsula are only too apparent.
 We highly recommend all customers to visit the DMZ to get a sense of what this division means for the Korean people.